tisonkun/cronexpr/README.md

   * the input type `MakeTimestamp` is a wrapper of `jiff::Timestamp`, but it's defined by `cronexpr` and enables you create a Timestamp from a string, milliseconds, nanoseconds, and more, without directly depend on `jiff::Timestamp` (you can still depend on it if you'd like).
 * [winnow](https://docs.rs/winnow/) for parsing the crontab expression.
 This is fully internal: you don't need to understand it.

+## Minimum Rust version policy

+This crate is built against the latest stable release, and its minimum supported rustc version is 1.75.0.

+The policy is that the minimum Rust version required to use this crate can be increased in minor version updates.
+For example, if cronexpr 1.0 requires Rust 1.20.0, then cronexpr 1.0.z for all values of z will also require Rust 1.20.0 or newer.
+However, cronexpr 1.y for y > 0 may require a newer minimum version of Rust.

+## License

+This project is licensed under [Apache License, Version 2.0](LICENSE).